1962

 At around 7.30 PM,

-she called Dr Greenson who was about to go out with his wife.
-She
+she called Dr Greenson who was about, with his wife, to spend the

 She undressed and went to bed.
 It was around 8.00 PM.
-And Eunice Murray was in the sitting-room, watching the television or reading.
+And Eunice Murray was in the sitting-room, watching an episode of the TV serie "Perry Mason".

 Between 8.00 and 8.30 PM,